 Before purchasing a wagon, consider its size and structure and what you’ll be using it for.
 Is it large enough for the number of children you’ll be transporting, as well as their toys, snacks, and supplies?
 If it’s going to be a hot or sunny day, you'll want the wagon to have a canopy for shade.
 Some wagons boast a folding mechanism, which is something else to consider if you have a smaller space or car.

 Most often, you’ll be choosing from wagons made of steel, plastic, or wood, so you’ll want to check reviews and other info provided to confirm the durability of each model.
 Classic brands typically use steel, making them the most durable, while others offer models that break down and have foldable seats, which are more efficiently stored when not in use— features that also encourage longevity.
 Models with canopies or covers offer protection to both the wagon and the kids riding from the sun and other elements of the weather.

 Some wagons offer more features, like storage compartments, attachment seating, or removable canopies.
 A family picnic and day at the beach will likely need more features than a simple ride down the block to the playground.
 Consider what your family’s needs are and look for wagons that match.

 Are collapsible wagons safe for kids?

 While they are an innovative and space-saving concept, collapsible wagons have the propensity for safety issues.
-Wagon shoppers should consider collapsible or folding wagons which are clear of “pinch points”, or areas which can be hazardous to little ones, especially their fingers and hands.
+Wagon shoppers should consider collapsible or folding wagons which are clear of “pinch points”, or areas that can be hazardous to little ones, especially their fingers, and hands.
 If your collapsible wagon isn’t free of pinch points, be especially cautious to fold it down when children are not nearby.

 Are there age restrictions for children riding wagons?